-Over the past year and a half, The Associated Press has documented evidence of security problems, low morale and other troubles in the nation's nuclear missile corps.
+Over the past three years, The Associated Press has documented evidence of security problems, low morale and other troubles in the nation's nuclear missile corps.

 —An internal Air Force review of the Malmstrom inspection, obtained under the Freedom of Information Act, revealed that the inspection failed because security forces did not respond adequately to a simulated hostile takeover of a silo housing a nuclear missile.
 The Air Force implemented numerous corrective measures, mainly designed to increase and improve security forces training.

 —Twice, the Air Force punished officers involved in separate incidents of opening the blast door of their underground launch control center while one of the two launch officers was asleep, in violation of Air Force rules.

 —A Rand Corp. research study obtained by the AP found that missile corps members felt "burnout" from what they saw as exhausting, unrewarding and stressful work.
 The report also cited heightened levels of misconduct such as spousal abuse.

 —In October 2013, the Air Force removed Maj.
 Gen. Michael Carey from command of the 20th Air Force, which is responsible for the entire Minuteman 3 missile force, for embarrassing, drunken behavior in Russia.

 —In January 2014, dozens of missile launch officers were implicated in a cheating scandal at Malmstrom and were stripped of their certification in what the Air Force called the largest such breach of integrity in the nuclear force.
 The cheating involved the monthly test on their knowledge of how to operate the missiles.
 That scandal was revealed as part of a drug-use investigation that involved three ICBM launch officers.